jensb/iphoto2xmp/README.md

 Otherwise set DEBUG=1 before executing the script according to your shell's syntax.
 The `DEBUG` variable is nothing special for Ruby, it is just a variable used in the script to decide how much information to show during operation.

+2. Open your favorite DAM (Digital Asset Management - e.g. images) application, e.g. Digikam, and point it to the export target folder.
+In Digikam, this folder can be added as a "collection".
+In Digikam, you also need to enable "Read metadata from sidecar files" in the settings under "Metadata".

 ## Metadata debugging